 - 1. Build on introductory techniques for both hard surface modeling and sculpting. - 2.
 Use software to paint and texture 3D models. - 3.
 Use the elements and principles of design, and imagination to create 3D models. - 4.
-Analyze a variety of applications and techniques for 3D printing. - 5.
+Analyze a variety of applications and techniques for creating 3D assets. - 5.
 Demonstrate professionalism in the classroom.